brittmol/InspoGram/README.md

 <h1 align='center' style='font-weight: bold'> Inspogram </h1>
 <div>
-<p align='center'> Inspogram is a project, inspired by <a style='font-weight: bold' href='https://www.instagram.com/'>Instagram</a>.
+<p align='center'> <a style='font-weight: bold' href='https://inspogram.herokuapp.com/'>Inspogram</a> is a project, inspired by <a style='font-weight: bold' href='https://www.instagram.com/'>Instagram</a>.
 It's a social media platform, where people can share pictures and other users can comment, like a post as well on other people.
 </br>
 </p>

 </div>